-As useful as Barry et al’s (2019) work is, however, they acknowledge that their study is relatively limited and only accounts for the deontological perspective in ethics.
-Indeed they explicitly remind readers that consequentialism also needs to be considered.
-Whereas the lockdown breaches were firmly based in deontology, other ethical questions around COVID-19 necessitate a multiplicity of different ethical perspectives being called upon simultaneously.
-This integrated approach has been labelled, loosely, as ‘new public ethics’ (Macaulay, 2020) and identifies five ethical lenses that can be utilised in any such decision.
-These lenses are the ethic of consequentialism to look at outcomes of actions; the ethic of deontology to assess obligations, rights and whether or not we are breaking our stated commitments to; the ethic of justice to assess the fairness of a decision; virtue ethics; and the ethic of care.
-Not only does care ethics enable us to develop empathetic approaches as requested by other commentators, more interestingly it requires us to look at individual cases rather than relying on abstract, universalistic logic.
-Care ethics situates morality in the concrete rather than the abstract; in the particular rather than the universal.
+As useful as Barry et al’s (2019) work is, however, their study acknowledges the limitations of deontology perspective and reminds readers that other ethical lenses, such as consequentialism, also need to be considered.
+Indeed, to fully understand the lockdown breaches requires a multiplicity of different ethical perspectives.
+This integrated approach has been labelled ‘new public ethics’ (Macaulay, 2020) and identifies five ethical lenses that can be utilised in any such decision: consequentialism, which looks at outcomes of actions; deontology, which assesses obligations, rights and whether or not we are breaking our stated commitments; justice, which assesses the fairness of a decision; virtue ethics, which identifies character traits that lead one to live a good life; and care ethics , which focuses on interpersonal relationships.
+Although each lens can be used to assess the ethical fault lines in emotional labour, we suggest care ethics is particularly relevant, as it situates morality in the concrete rather than the abstract; in the particular rather than the universal (Macaulay, 2020).
+In this way, care ethics cuts through each of the three major components of role, regulation and performance that denote emotional labour.

-Applying these different lenses would raise different questions about, for example, the lockdown breaches.
-It is only when we combine these different perspectives, preferably in a discursive way that we can begin to make sense of priorities.
-Perhaps more importantly for now, the creation of vaccines points to much deeper and more structural ethics issues, which require careful thought.
-The first of these is over the processes we employ to purchase the vaccine to begin with.
-The second of these relates to the purchasing of Personal Protective Equipment and all the related items the health system needs to protect all care-givers, and indeed the PPE more widely needed by citizens.
+Organisational and systemic issues during Covid-19

-Organisational and systemic issues
+The creation of vaccines points to even deeper and more structural ethics issues: not only over the processes we employ to purchase the vaccine to begin with; but also.
+The second the purchasing of Personal Protective Equipment and related items the health system needs to protect care-givers and citizens.

-COVID-19 has thrown up questions around equity on the world stage, related to vaccine purchase and distribution.
+COVID-19 has raised questions around equity on the world stage, related to vaccine purchase and distribution.
 The vaccine marketplace is composed of a few extremely large firms that decide which vaccines get made and which do not, when, and for how much.
 Pharmaceutical companies are reluctant to invest in producing new vaccines for the developing world because they have little prospect of earning an attractive return (Snyder et al. 2011) The COVAX facility is a global initiative of 92 higher income countries that brings together governments and manufacturers to ensure that developing countries will be able to obtain effective vaccines at reasonable prices.
-But not all countries have joined up, and not all countries will be willing to delay or sacrifice a certain amount of vaccine, especially in the early stages ‘for the greater good’.
-All of the doses, to treat everyone are not available in the short or even medium term and the prioritization of recipients has been necessary.
+But not all countries have joined up, and not all countries have been willing to delay or sacrifice vaccine, ‘for the greater good’.
 Politicians and officials within the health care systems have had to make difficult decisions based on the myriad of variables in each country.
 This touches on the question whether process trumps consequences - so long as the priority arrangements are based on good science and process the outcome will be positive, even if the results (vaccinating the older population before the young) means that school children may not be ‘safe’ for some time to come.